ACFPeacekeeper/github-pages/about.md

     - [Machine Learning - XCS229](https://online.stanford.edu/courses/xcs229-machine-learning).
 - From [Cornell](https://www.cornell.edu/):
     - [Advanced Compilers - CS6120](https://www.cs.cornell.edu/courses/cs6120/2020fa/self-guided/).

-## Hobbies & Personal Projects
-During my spare time, I enjoy reading books (Non-Fiction such as History and Politics, SciFi and Fantasy), playing games (RPGs, Action-Adventure, FPS, Strategy and Table Tops), listening to music and watching movies, anime and TV series.
-Beyond this, I develop and code some personal projects, which are mostly in the realms of Cyber-Security, Artificial Intelligence and Game Development.
-Currently, I'm also learning about Art and 3D Modelling to leverage that towards creating game assets.

 ## Other Interests & Activities
 When I was in highschool at [Liceu Camões](https://liceucamoes.wixsite.com/camoes), my interest in politics led me to become a member of the youth wing of the portuguese [Socialist Party](https://ps.pt/), known in portuguese as [Juventude Socialista (JS)](https://juventudesocialista.pt/).
 During my time at JS, I worked on policies related to the environment, technology and innovation, education and economics, and held positions as: